yvera44/capstone-api-starter/README.md

 ## 💡 Features
 * Ability to browse through the online store
-* Sort items by price, category, genre and item type
+* Filter items by price, category, genre and item type
 * Add items to cart
 * View item descriptions